Yadhukrishnank/UR3e_unity-ROS/README.md

 Install docker and VS Code on your local computer

     The installation of docker should complete correctly.

 ### 3. Open the work space in VS Code

 Navigate to ROS folder

     cd UR3e_unity/ROS/

-Open the workspace in VS Code
+Open the work_space in VS Code

     ~/UR3e_unity/ROS$ code .

-### 4. Run Docker
+### 4. Build the work_pace

-To execute the docker container use command:

-    sudo ./run_docker.sh

-If you need additional terminal inside of the Docker open new window in the terminal (Ctrl+Shift+T) and use command

-    sudo ./into_docker.sh
+Open a remote window from the bottom left corner and Select "Reopen in container".
+The docker image will start to build.

-### 5. Enter the following commands in the terminal
+### 5. Open a new Terminal and enter the following commands

-    cd turtlebot3_ws
     catkin_make
     source devel/setup.bash